Where to See Fireworks in Raleigh, N.C., on July 4th Weekend

 Rolesville 4th

-Food trucks, family crafts, inflatables, beer and wine and a big fireworks show to cap the night--can't ask for much else, but the cherry on top of this Rolesville celebration is that legendary local band The Chairmen of the Board featuring Ken Knox will be taking to the stage from 6-9pm to keep things groovy before the grand finale!
+Food trucks, family crafts, inflatables, yard games, beer and wine and a big fireworks show to cap the night—can't ask for much else!
+But the cherry on top of this Rolesville celebration is that iconic band Liquid Pleasure will be taking to the stage from 6-9pm to keep things groovy before the grand finale!

 Holly Springs July 5th Celebration